piegope/doc/docs/en/kb/devolutions-powershell/remote-desktop-manager/rdm-mac-enable-integrated-authentication-kerberos.md

 ---
 eleventyComputed:
-  title: Remote Desktop Manager {{ en.MAC }} – Enable integrated authentication with Kerberos
+  title: '{{ en.RDMMAC }} – Enable integrated authentication with Kerberos'
 ---
 To use Integrated Authentication (Windows Authentication) on {{ en.MAC }}, you will need to setup a ***Kerberos ticket*** linking your current user to a Windows domain account.
 A summary of key steps are included below.